Our Story

 Hailing from Tasmania, Kim worked as a rock climbing guide and outdoor instructor before beginning his NZMGA training.
 He has climbed and skied around the world, including notching up first ascents and prestigious repeats in North America, Patagonia, and the Himalayas.

-NZMGA Climb Guide
+NZMGA Assistant Climb Guide

 Ski Guides